Home office and your lifestyle

 Although fibreglass and other types of insulation are great heat and cold insulators, they’re fairly mediocre sound insulators as they lack mass.
 Fibreglass insulation will help reduce noise transmission through exterior and interior walls when meticulously cut and fitted around and behind wires, pipes and electrical boxes.
 But to be even moderately effective, all holes and cracks must be sealed with a heavy material like plaster.

 Metal beams, ducts and pipes vibrate easily and carry impact noises from one end to the other.
 To reduce noise, use rubber or resilient materials to support them.
-You can also help confine noise by creating a break in the material.
+You can also help confine sound by creating a break in the material.
 Soft, dense materials, like heavy curtains, stuffed furniture and thick carpet, will make the room quieter with less echo.
-They will also reduce the noise transmitted from other rooms.
+They will also reduce the noise transmitted from other places.

-Working together without frustration and constant argument
+Working together without frustration and argument

-It’s so easy to become wrapped up in what you don’t have and haven’t accomplished you won’t always realise what you do have.
+It’s so easy to become wrapped up in what you don’t have and hasn’t accomplished you won’t always realise what you do have.
 It’s easy to feel like you’re not doing as well as you should.
 Sometimes you have to pay attention and measure your progress more objectively, which is when it might pay to engage some external advice.